Imoeka1/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that prints nine times table
+function that adds two integers